juancolchete/juancolchete/README.md

 Opensource is the key
 Before worry start doing it
 Effort by effort has no value.
 Provide options, don't make lame excuses.
 Instead of excuses, provide options.
 Don't say it can't be done, explain what can be done.
 Be near to people who aggregate.
 To avoid troubles in future set boundaries first.
 Big effort on plan, less effort and rework on do.
 Lower your expectations, do what need to be done and then you will arrive on peace.
 Live one day after another.
 Life is made of interest if you don't  know, be careful this could be harmful.
 Build is a high effort, destroy has no.
+Avoid poisonous conversations or you will be misunderstood.

 I play on hardcore.<img align="center" src="https://github.com/juancolchete/juancolchete/assets/38388534/573be4ee-99ec-4099-89f0-21d81f7eda59" alt="hardcore" height="25" width="25" />

 404 => 200